lidofinance/diffyscan/README.md

 export GITHUB_API_TOKEN=<your-github-token>
 ```

-Start script with one of the examples provided
+Start script with one of the examples provided (or entire folder of configs)

 ```bash
 python3 main.py config_samples/lido_dao_sepolia_config.json